A Wild and Natural Place

 There are also galleries of images of local wildlife and scenery.

 Britain’s wildlife is currently threatened as never before.
 In this situation it is increasingly important for local communities to document and celebrate the biodiversity of the areas in which they live.
-The Shingle Street survey was envisaged as a small step in addressing this crisis and it is hoped that it might serve as a model for other coastal communities on the Suffolk coast, who could thereby pool their results and resources and act jointly to protect this endangered environment.
+The Shingle Street survey was envisaged as a small step in addressing this crisis and eventually led to the establishment of the Shingle Marshes Wilding Project.
+It is hoped that these activities might serve as a model for other coastal communities on the Suffolk coast, who could thereby pool their results and resources and act jointly to protect this endangered environment.

 Shingle Street is a locality of great natural diversity and abundance, which already has multiple designations as an SSSI (Site of Special Scientific Interest), AONB (Area of Outstanding Natural Beauty), Ramsar site, SAC (Special Area of Conservation) and SPA (Special Protection Area).
 It also has close to it other RSPB, Suffolk Wildlife Trust and National Trust reserves or protected areas.

-The project was completed in 2015 through a combination of local volunteer efforts and a commissioned report from a professional ecological consultant, Toby Abrehart, who directed the survey, supported by local recorders.
+The project was completed through a combination of local volunteer efforts and a commissioned report from a professional ecological consultant, Toby Abrehart, who directed the survey, supported by local recorders.
+The initial survey (in 2015) has been supplemented by updates carried out in 2018 and 2022.

 We gratefully acknowledge the support of our Sponsors: